IshanSingla69/Camouflage-VideoFiles/README.md

 # Camouflage-VideoFiles
-Here is a possible README file for your code, with some emojis added.
-I hope you like it. 😊

 # Random Folder and Video Generator 📁🎥

 This is a Python script that creates a random folder structure with blank video files in it.
 It can be used for testing purposes or just for fun.